 Impact: All pupils eligible for the Pupil Premium receive a full-time mentor (Sandra, Jacqui, Jason or Tracey) who follow an intensive assertive mentoring program.
 Again, the performance of the disadvantaged pupils in Y11 in 2016 was +0.39 which placed us in the Top 13% of schools nationally and the provisional score of +0.27 for 2017.

 Pupils where it is clear that a standard curriculum is not appropriate are offered a wide range of offsite courses (focus training, early college transfer, firefighters, hair and beauty, etc.,).
 Mentors support pupil progress and English and Maths intervention is continued through lesson 6s and 1-to-1 coaching to ensure no time is lost.

-Impact: 55 disadvantaged pupils received an alternative curriculum this year across Y9, 10 and 11.
+Impact: 30 disadvantaged pupils received an alternative curriculum this year across Y9, 10 and 11.
 Programs such as Motor Vehicle, Hair and Beauty, Construction and Firefighters.
 These pupils passed their courses and the Y11s had a guaranteed college place for progression.

 Boosters/Half Term Workshops

 A range of boosters and half-term workshops held for pupil premium pupils where any underachievement is evident or where a teacher is concerned underachievement may occur.

 Impact: The impact of these interventions can be found in our P8 figure for the disadvantaged in 2016 at +0.39 and provisionally in 2017 at +0.27.

 An Assistant Headteacher appointed with overall responsibility to diminish the difference between the progress of Disadvantaged and Non-Disadvantaged Pupils nationally.